positive666/Prompt-Can-Anything/README.md

 ### <div align="left">⭐[news list] </div>

-	-【2023/4/26】  Automatic annotation:Commit preliminary code ,For the input image or folder, you can obtain the results of detection, segmentation, and text annotation , optional chatgpt api.
+	-【2023/4/26】  YOCO,Automatic annotation TOOLS:Commit preliminary code ,For the input image or folder, you can obtain the results of detection, segmentation, and text annotation , optional chatgpt api.